-The ABAA’s 39th annual Boston International Antiquarian Book Fair runs Friday, November 13 through Sunday, November 15 at the Hynes Convention Center, 900 Boylston St. More than 120 American and international dealers will display an astonishing array of rare books, fine art, maps, manuscripts, and ephemera.
-Programs include the Tichnor Society Collectors’ Roundtable, a talk on Webster’s famous dictionary, and appraisal & discovery events.
-Admission: $20 on Friday’s “preview” night from 5-9 p.m.; $10 on Saturday or Sunday.
-For more information, visit bostonbookfair.com.
+The ABAA’s 42nd annual Boston International Antiquarian Book Fair runs November 16-18 at the Hynes Convention Center, 900 Boylston St. More than 130 American and international dealers will display an array of rare books, fine art, maps, manuscripts, and ephemera.
+Special events at this year’s fair include documentary filmmaker Frederick Wiseman on the making of Ex Libris: The New York Public Library; Aji Yamazaki from the Kyoto Book Artists Society in discussion with Charles Vilnis on Japanese art books; Editor Peter K. Steinberg on Sylvia Plath; and the Ticknor Society panel discussion on starting a collection.
+Admission: $20 on opening night from 5-9 p.m.; Free on Saturday (12-7 p.m.) and Sunday (12-5 p.m.), For more information, visit bostonbookfair.com.

 Courtesy of the BIABF.

-The Boston Book, Print, and Ephemera Show, Boston’s very own “Satellite Show,” will be held on Saturday, November 14 from 8 a.m. to 4 p.m. at the Back Bay Events Center.
+The 7th edition of the Boston Book, Print, and Ephemera Show, Beantown’s very own “Satellite Show,” will be held on Saturday, November 17 from 8 a.m. to 4 p.m. at the Back Bay Events Center.
 Located at 180 Berkeley St., this venue is just four “walkable” blocks from the ABAA fair.
-More than 65 dealers are expected to exhibit.
-Admission: $10.
-For more information, visit bostonbookshow.com.
+More than 60 dealers are expected to exhibit, including several dealers who have not exhibited before, bringing fresh stock in rare books, manuscripts, prints, and ephemera.
+Admission: $15.
+For more information (and discounted tickets), visit bookandpaperfairs.com.

 Courtesy of Marvin Getman.

 One of Skinner’s biannual book & manuscript sales occurs every year during Boston’s Rare Book Week.
-This year, on Sunday, November 15 at 10 a.m., bidders and watchers can gather at 63 Park Plaza for an eclectic selection of rare books, manuscripts, and maps, including an original working manuscript page of an Elizabeth Barrett Browning poem, a Fourth Folio, and a rare signed first edition of Black Beauty.
-The top lot, however, is apt to be a complete first edition of Audubon’s Viviparous Quadrupeds of North America, recently deaccessioned from an independent Audubon Society.
-The estimate is $200,000-300,000.
+This year, on Sunday, November 18 at 11 a.m., bidders and watchers can gather at 63 Park Plaza for an eclectic selection of rare books, manuscripts, and maps, including an octavo edition of A Short Narrative of the Horrid Massacre in Boston, Perpetrated in the Evening of the Fifth Day of March 1770 by Soldiers of the XXIXth Regiment, which contains ninety-six sworn affidavits of witnesses to the Massacre.
+However, the highlight of the sale is a first edition of Edgar Allan Poe’s Tales in paper wrappers.
+It is estimated at $60,000-80,000.
 For more information, visit skinnerinc.com.

 Courtesy of Skinner.

-Courtesy of the Norman B. Leventhal Map Center at the BPL.
+Map reproduction courtesy of the Norman B. Leventhal Map & Education Center at the BPL

 Boston is the first city in the country to host an official Literary District.
-In essence, it’s a hub of historic sites, bookshops, pop-up writing workshops, and literary events.
-Check out the online calendar of events and map.
-Highlights include the new Poe statue on the corner of Charles and Boylston Streets, Brattle Book Shop, Peter Stern’s antiquarian book shop, Bromer Booksellers, and the former residences of a long list of literati, from Benjamin Franklin to Elizabeth Peabody to John Updike.
+In essence, it’s a hub of historic sites, bookshops, writing workshops, and literary events.
+Check out the online calendar of events and the map.
+Highlights include the Poe statue on the corner of Charles and Boylston Streets, the Khalil Gibran Memorial, the Brattle Book Shop, Peter Stern’s antiquarian bookshop, Bromer Booksellers (and their new gallery), and the former residences of a long list of literati, from Margaret Fuller to John Updike.